aetherjs/aetherjs/README.md

 Name's Vlad.
 I am an ultimate year CS student @ University College London.

 I am proficient in Java, Kotlin and Python.
-I have plenty of experince in collaborative software development, and have a soft spot for nice products, clean solutions and analytics.
+I have plenty of experience in collaborative software development, and have a soft spot for nice products, clean solutions and analytics.

 Actively looking for summer internships and grad schemes in software engineering and product management 🧑‍💻